 THE UNIVERSITY OF NORTH CAROLINA at Chapel Hill School of Information and Library Science (SILS), established in 1931, is home to a dynamic interdisciplinary educational and research environment.
 SILS was ranked first in the nation for overall excellence in the latest U.S. News & World Report survey of 50 accredited graduate schools of information and library science.
 The School strives to achieve excellence and leadership as it conducts inquiry devoted to information and its role in society; fosters effective access to information; prepares reflective, adaptive information professionals for action in the present and the future; and inspires in its students an uncompromising advocacy for knowledge.

 THE SOUTHERN FOLKLIFE COLLECTION in the library of the University of North Carolina at Chapel Hill is one of the nation's foremost archival resources for the study of American folk music and popular culture.
 SFC holdings extensively document all forms of Southern musical and oral traditions and their related traditions in the rest of the United States.
-The Southern Folklife Collection contains nearly 200,000 sound recordings including cylinders, acetate discs, wire recordings, 78-rpm and 45-rpm discs, LPs, cassettes, CDs, and open reel tapes.
-Moving-image materials include over 4,000 video recordings and 18 million feet of motion picture film.
-Paper-based materials include thousands of photographs, song folios, posters, manuscripts, and ephemeral items.
+The Southern Folklife Collection contains over 250,000 sound recordings including cylinders, acetate discs, wire recordings, 78-rpm and 45-rpm discs, LPs, cassettes, CDs, and open reel tapes.
+Moving-image materials include over 5,000 video recordings and 18 million feet of motion picture film.
+Paper-based materials include tens of thousands of photographs, song folios, posters, manuscripts, and ephemeral items.
 Steve Weiss, the Sound and Image Librarian for this collection, is also a member of the Folkstreams committee.